dswenn/dswenn.github.io/projects/_posts/2018-12-24-Senior Design.markdown

 Research @ Columbia University | 2019

 As an independent project carried out under the guidance of Professor Shiho Kawashima and Dr. Siwei Ma with Australian colloborator, Dr. Arnaud Castel of UNSW, I did rheology research on a sustainable cement called geopolymer.
+Sustainable cements are especially pertinent because 7% of global CO2 emissions come from ordinary portland cement production.
+Quite literally, 1 ton of cement releases 1 ton of CO2.

 As demos for our senior design expo, I casted busts of Professor Kawashima and Dr. Ma.
 They double as gifts to them as gratitude for their valuable guidance and support.